t-mart/mousehole/README.md

 # mam-vpn-ip-updater

-A background service to update a seedbox IP for MaM when your seedbox IP can change.
+A background service to update a seedbox IP for MaM when your seedbox IP can change and an HTTP server to manage it.

-This can be helpful if you are using a VPN to seed (where IP addresses are not often stable) or if you are using a seedbox that does not have a static IP address.
+This can be helpful if you are using a VPN/seedbox to seed and your IP address is not stable.

 This server does two things: